Measuring Self-Supervised Representation Quality for Downstream Classification using Discriminative Features: Introduction

 \section{Introduction}

-Self-supervised models learn to extract useful representations from data without relying on human supervision.
-These models \cite{simclr, swav, mocov2, byol, simsiam, deepcluster, khosla2020supervised} have shown comparable results to supervised models in downstream classification tasks.
-By means of data augmentation, these models are trained to encode semantically relevant information from images while ignoring {\it nuisance} aspects.
-Therefore, the representations ultimately should only contain the information required to define a given sample.
-However, in practice, learned representations are often quite noisy and not interpretable causing difficulties in understanding and debugging their failure models \cite{anonymous2022understanding, huang2021generalization, ericsson2021selfsupervised}.
+Self-supervised models \cite{simclr, swav, mocov2, byol, simsiam, deepcluster, khosla2020supervised, dino, vicreg, barlow} learn to extract useful representations from data without relying on human supervision, and perform comparably to supervised models in downstream classification tasks.
+Pre-training these models can be highly resource-intensive and time-consuming.
+It is therefore crucial that the learned representations are of high quality such that they are explainable and generalizable.
+However, in practice, these representations are often quite noisy and un-interpretable, causing difficulties in understanding and debugging their failure modes \cite{jing2022understanding, huang2021generalization, ericsson2021selfsupervised}.

-In this paper, we first study the cause of downstream misclassifications in self-supervised learning (SSL) \cite{simclr, swav, mocov2, byol}.
-We make several empirical observations: In Figure \ref{fig:correct_vs_incorrect_latent}, we observe that each class has an informative discriminatory set of features that contribute to correct classifications.
-Misclassifications are caused when such visual patterns are not present in the representation space.
-We also show that the learned representations end up being mostly noisy, encoding a lot of information that is irrelevant to the class label.
-In Figure \ref{fig:grad_cam_noisy}, we observe that discriminative features highlight useful attributes whereas noisy features often correspond to spurious attributes.

-Building on these observations, we study properties of \textit{proper} representations with the help of several statistical metrics.
-Over several state-of-the-art self-supervised models including SimCLR \cite{simclr}, SwaV \cite{swav}, MoCoV2 \cite{mocov2} and BYOL \cite{byol}, we observe that representations of {\it correctly} classified samples, in contrast to misclassified ones, have few discriminative features with highly deviated values compared to other features.
-Therefore, we propose a {\bf Self-Supervised Quality Score (Q-Score)}, which is an unsupervised score for measuring the representation quality of each sample in self-supervised models (without requiring the label information); i.e., to what extent a given sample satisfies the favorable representation properties.

-A high Q-Score for a sample implies that its representation is sparse with at least one discriminative feature that is highly deviated compared to other features.
-We empirically observe that the higher the Q-Score, the more likely that the sample will be correctly classified.
-We confirm this on SimCLR, SwaV, MoCoV2 and BYOL by computing their ROC and Precision-Recall curves (Figure \ref{fig:metrics_pr_roc_curves}).
-Q-Score achieves an AUPRC of up to $0.90$ and AUROC of up to $0.74$ for these models.

-We next use Q-Score as a regularizer during the training of self-supervised models to increase the Q-score of samples with low-quality representations, pushing their representations to be less noisy and more informative.
-With Q-Score regularization, we achieve $3.26\%$ improvement in test accuracy of SimCLR trained on ImageNet-100.
-This regularization improves class-wise accuracy and Q-Score of the trained encoder.
-The representations show an improved structure, less noise and more more interpretability.